spiceai/samples/kubernetes/README.md

 This example assumes you have a working Kubernetes cluster set up and can access it via `kubectl`.
 For help setting up a cluster, consult the [Kubernetes Documentation](https://kubernetes.io/docs/setup/).

-Ensure this `samples` repository is cloned and you are in the `kubernetes` directory.
+Ensure this `samples` repository is cloned and you are in the `kubernetes` directory:

 ```bash
 git clone https://github.com/spiceai/samples.git